updated 17 February 2020

 Which third-party service providers process my personal information?

-"Third parties" include sub-contracted professionals who support interviewing, coaching, admin and/or consultancy expertise.
+"Third-parties" includes sub-contracted professionals who support interviewing, admin and/or consultancy expertise.
 We may also share your information with: our auditors; professional advisors; or a Court, government body, law enforcement agency or other authority when we are required to do so.

 How secure is my information with third-party service providers and other entities in our group?